-and the blood always blood it comes and it goes but it’s always back and the pain how one deludes oneself into rationalizing it until it returns and it twists between organs and connective tissue and the prisons of different sorts small rooms boxes, suffocating and the mind and the belly and the fact that … Continue reading an ode to blood and guts
+and the blood always blood it comes and it goes but it’s always back and the pain how one deludes oneself into rationalizing it until it returns and it twists between organs and connective tissue and the prisons of different sorts small rooms boxes, suffocating and the mind and the belly and the fact that you can’t sever the connection no epidural to be given as in childbirth no window of hours or of days before it will be gone women will scoff yet i would trade them with absolutely certainty i will take your pain and the knowledge of … Continue reading an ode to blood and guts

 one two a thousand and count the numbers in white little forms swish them across a surface and hear the crackle foil snaps releases something within Continue reading more pills